 Action: EUMETSAT to circulate Rob’s review of FCDR inter-calibration requirements to GRWG/GDWG, identifying which type of inter-calibration product could meet each of these.

-Action: GCC to review these FCDR inter-calibration requirements, in the framework of the GSICS User Product Guidance, to identify where common inter-calibration types, which are not specialised to specific applications, and report to GRWG.
+Action: GCC to review these FCDR inter-calibration requirements, in the framework of the GSICS User Product Guidance, to identify common inter-calibration types, which are not specialised to specific applications, and report to GRWG.
 These could be considered as potential future GSICS products.

 Action: A. K. Sharma to interact with GDWG to provide INSAT-3D SRFs.